 Filing your FAFSA with the IRS Data Retrieval Tool

-Beginning February 2014, students and parents who have submitted their 2013 Federal Income Tax Return information will have the option to use the IRS Data Retrieval Tool which will assist you tremendously when filing your FAFSA.
-It is available for those who submit a FAFSA online, and will allow you to retrieve parent and (as applicable) student tax-filing information directly from the IRS onto your FAFSA.
-To fully take advantage of the IRS Data Retrieval Tool, please seriously consider filing federal tax returns as soon as possible, and before beginning your FAFSA.
+Students and parents now have the option to use an IRS Data Retrieval Tool when completing a FAFSA.
+It is available for those who submit a FAFSA online, and it will allow you to retrieve parent and/or student tax-filing information directly from the IRS.
+To fully take advantage of the IRS Data Retrieval Tool, please seriously consider filing your federal income tax returns as soon as possible, and before beginning your FAFSA.
 Using the IRS Data Retrieval Tool will help you complete your FAFSA faster and more accurately than ever before!

 Federal guidelines allow us to substitute the IRS Data Retrieval process for a tax return transcript in many cases.
 Data Retrieval will simplify the verification process by reducing the number of documents you need to submit to our office and will speed the verification of your FAFSA.
-However, parents and/or students who use the IRS Data Retrieval and subsequently make changes to the data on the FAFSA must still submit a tax return transcript.
-If you use the IRS Data Retrieval, you should not change any of the data which is pulled from the IRS and input on your aid application.
+However, parents and/or students who use the IRS Data Retrieval tool and subsequently make changes to the data on the FAFSA must still submit a tax return transcript.
+If you use the IRS Data Retrieval tool for the FAFSA, you should not change any of the data which is pulled from the IRS.

-Certain situations may require a tax return transcript even after using the IRS Data Retrieval Tool.
+Certain situations may require a tax return transcript even after using the IRS Data Retrieval Tool.www.irs.gov

 When Will Data Be Available From the IRS?